Yug2920/Yug2920.github.io/README.md

-soem part of this website is vibe coded , so should do not blame me
+some part of this website is vibe coded , so should do not blame me